karanvirsb/todoList/README.md

 # Todo List
 Simple todo list that tracks the remaining tasks and the completed ones.
+Also allows organization of todos with categories.

 ## Run Locally